Logo: Click To Skip To Home Page

 The smaller one (top right) is 4 1/2 tall by 4 wide. $15.00.

 Two large early gorgets, copied from Hudson's Bay silver originals.
 Both measure about 8 by 4 with pendants 3 to 5 inches long.
-These are thin copper or brass.
-Your choice, with your choice of cross, fish owl, or turtle pendants.
-Slightly domed, locally made from trade goods.
+Slightly domed.
+These were originally locally made from trade goods - ours are made from similar thin copper or brass.

 GOOSE BAY WORKSHOPS: Museum Reproduction Tin, Brass, Copper Cookware, Hearth Cooking, 18th Century Lighting, Folk Art, Reenacting, Renaissance.

 Contact Us ~ Ordering Information